360macky/dotfiles/README.md

 https://stackoverflow.com/questions/31845710/how-do-i-save-and-version-brew-packages

 ## Vim Configuration
+I use Vim 0.7.0.

 ### Theme
 Currently I use Nord theme.

 ### Installing plugins
+I use Vundle.
 Everytime you install a plugin in Vim, just add the plugin name inside the Bundle snippet.
 After that just open Vim and run
 ```console
 :PluginInstall